 –It’s not only important to have women as film makers and artists, but also to change topics in films and our values in society.
 We need more empathy and values that are considered feminine.

-In TAFF Pro Damian keeps a master class on combining animation and documentary as well as works as a tutor in the workshop for projectis in development.
+In TAFF Pro Damian keeps a master class on combining animation and documentary, as well as works as a tutor in the workshop for projectis in development.
 What does she pay attention to when tutoring?

 Her answer is not surprising:

 –The truth.
-There are works that might be meaningful for the author, but haven’t found their right shape yet.
+There are works that might be meaningful for their author, but haven’t found their right shape yet.
 In the other hand you shouldn’t just show something interesting, but go through the ”gate of truth.”

 Magic Mountain at Manilla’s Old Factory on Thursday 27th of August, 5.30 pm.

 Ticket price 7 euros.
 Buy tickets here.
 The amount of the tickets sold is limited.

 -Director, producer, has a doctor’s degree in film.

 -Studied in Academy of Theatre and Film Arts in Bucharest.

 -Lives in Paris.